In this section

 example, a child can be seen to do something spontaneously (e.g. scratching an itchy nose).
 However, they are not able to perform the same

-"uncooperative", "not trying" or even "naughty".
-For the child/young person themselves, the difficulties caused by dyspraxia can
+and a child or young person may be wrongly labelled as 'lazy', 'uncooperative', 'not trying' or even 'naughty'.
+For the child or young person themselves, the difficulties caused by dyspraxia can

 be very frustrating and can have a negative effect on their